Caprissimo Italiano Coffee sets

 Coffee should be stored in a dry, cool place, away from direct sunlight.
 Using special vacuum coffee containers is also a good idea — they'll protect your coffee from the effects of sun, humidity and air, hence keeping it fresh for longer.

-It all depends on the coffee portion you use when brewing a single cup.
+It all depends on the amount of coffee you use when brewing a single cup.
 In general, to prepare one serving, around 10 g of coffee is needed.
 As a result, 1 kg of beans can allow you to brew around 100 servings.
 If you tend to use a double portion of coffee in your drinks, cut this number in half.

 When choosing coffee, consider the following: